-This article needs additional citations for verification.
+This article has multiple issues.
+Please help improve it or discuss these issues on the talk page.
+(Learn how and when to remove these template messages) This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "List of dishes from the Caucasus" – news · newspapers · books · scholar · JSTOR (February 2016) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "List of dishes from the Caucasus" – news · newspapers · books · scholar · JSTOR (February 2016) (Learn how and when to remove this template message) This article possibly contains original research.
+Please improve it by verifying the claims made and adding inline citations.
+Statements consisting only of original research should be removed.
+(October 2023) (Learn how and when to remove this template message) (Learn how and when to remove this template message)

 Shashlyk is a dish of skewered and grilled cubes of meat that is known traditionally, by various other names, in the Caucasus and Central Asia.[1][2]

-The cuisine of the Caucasus refers to the cuisine of Armenia, Azerbaijan, Georgia and North Caucasus.
+The following dishes and beverages are part of the cuisine of the Caucasus, including Armenia, Azerbaijan, Georgia and North Caucasus.

 Traditional dishes